-If you are finding it difficult to follow the changes in teaching qualifications in the lifelong learning sector you might find the following useful:
+If you are finding it difficult to follow the changes in teaching qualifications in the Education and Training sector you might find the following FAQs useful:

 In September 2007 the Government introduced new regulations to reform the training, qualifications and continuing professional development (CPD) of teachers, tutors, trainers and instructors in England.
 The aim was to have a teaching workforce that was fully and appropriately qualified or working towards a qualification by 2010.
 However, as of 30 September 2012, the following changes took place: